ralna/GALAHAD/GALAHAD.jl/README.md

 If you launch Julia from within the folder `GALAHAD.jl`, you can directly run `pkg> dev .`.

+## libHSL

+We highly recommend to download [libHSL](https://licences.stfc.ac.uk/products/Software/HSL/LibHSL) and install the official version of `HSL_jll.jl`.
+This optional dependency gives you access to more reliable and powerful linear solvers.

+## Documentation

+Documentation is available online from [https://ralna.github.io/galahad_docs/html/Julia](https://ralna.github.io/galahad_docs/html/Julia).

 ## Custom shared libraries

 GALAHAD is already precompiled with [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil) for all platforms.